mitra42/frugal-iot/README.md

 * Tools -> Serial Monitor
   * This can be tricky - it should open at 460800 but might need changing after the first run at which point it should remember

 ### Installing and testing on a dev board

 #### Basic test
+* Copy _local-template.h to _local.h.
+For now leave the organization as "dev" unless you talk to us.
-* Copy _local-template.h to _local.h and edit to put your organization, MQTT server, userid and password, and which devices you have on the board.
+  Put the MQTT server, userid and password, and which sensors you have on the board.
 * Check _configuration.h t - for now this is a good place to set how much debugging you want.
 TODO maybe move to _local.h
 * Compile and Flash to your dev board
 * On a Wifi device such as a phone
   * Connect to the wifi node of the board which will have a SSID like esp8266-12345
   * Configure the Wifi SSID and Password of your router,
   * Pick the name for your project (use the same one for all your boards), and also give your board a name and description
+    * Note for the moment [issue #63](https://github.com/mitra42/frugal-iot/issues/63) this should be `Lotus Ponds`
   * Click SAVE then RESTART
 * The device should now connect to the mqtt server at naturalinnovation.org